endava-testing-training/Contacts/README.md

 ## Objetivos

-- Presentar requerimientos no funcionales
+- Show  non- funtionals requeriments
-- Presentar bugs bloqueantes
+- Show blokers bugs
-- Presentar dificultades que pueden presentarse cuando aparecen inconsistencias en los release notes
+- Present difficulties that may arise when inconsistencies appear in the release notes

-## Consideraciones
+## Considerations

-- El issue "Alta - Al guardar un contacto (en el alta o en la edición) el último caracter del nombre desaparece" no queda fuera de alcance en el release notes, porque no estamos manejando RN 4
+-The issue "  When saving a contact (in the registration or editing) the last character of the name disappears" is not out of scope in the release notes, because we are not driving RN 4

-- El issue "Edición - Al editar un contacto, mantiene el original y agrega uno nuevo con los cambios" no queda fuera de alcance en el release notes, porque no estamos manejando RN 4
+- The issue "Edition - When editing a contact, keep the original and add a new one with the changes" is not out of scope in the release notes, because we are not driving RN 4

-- El issue "Baja - No existe la opción eliminar en Firefox (concepto de bug bloqueante)" fue fixeado pero no agegado en la release notes de la versión siguiente sino que en una después
+-The issue "Delete - There is no option to remove in Firefox (concept of blocking bug)" was fixed but not released in the release notes of the following version but in a later

-- El issue "Listado - Falta el mensaje de no hay contactos disponibles" nunca fue fixeado aunque reportado en el RN3
+- The issue "List - Missing the message of no contacts available" was never fixed although reported in the RN3